Public Safety Measures Announced for 2019 Albuquerque International Balloon Fiesta

 A four-mile radius of the airspace around Balloon Fiesta Park is controlled by a Temporary Flight Restriction (TFR).
 This area is controlled by the Federal Aviation Administration.
 The only aircraft allowed in this area around Balloon Fiesta Park includes authorized hot air balloons, gas balloons, helicopters and fixed wing aircraft.
 UNAUTHORIZED DRONES ARE NOT ALLOWED IN THE BALLOON FIESTA AIRSPACE.
 Flying unauthorized aircraft within the TFR is a federal offense.

 About the Albuquerque International Balloon Fiesta

-The Albuquerque International Balloon Fiesta presented by Canon is an annual festival of hot air balloons that takes place every October in Albuquerque, New Mexico, USA.
+The Albuquerque International Balloon Fiesta is an annual festival of hot air balloons that takes place every October in Albuquerque, New Mexico, USA.
 It is the largest gathering of balloons and balloonists in the world.
 For details on events, schedule, entertainment and photographs visit our website balloonfiesta.com and follow us on Twitter @BalloonFiesta and Facebook.